5 Stage Of Business Life Cycle – A Beginners Guide

 You should be flexible in thinking and adapt your business strategy as you move ahead.
 The strategies for retaining your market share and attaining growth are very different from those of market penetration.

-Research by the Genome Report shows that 90% of the startups that fail is due to self-destruction.
-It could be due to self-destruction or the bad choices of the founders and not bad luck as some people may put it.
+Research by the Genome Report shows that 90% of the startups that fail are due to self-destruction.
+It could be due to self-destruction or the bad choices of the founders and not bad luck, as some people may put it.

 There are some stages within the business lifecycle that are under your control.
 When you understand your position in the business lifecycle, you will be able to stay ahead of the game.